-Frankly it is only now that I realize that in Scott Thorson’s and Newts’ cases one and the same tabloid newspaper was involved.
+Frankly it is only now that I realize that in the Newts’ and Scott Thorson’s cases one and the same tabloid newspaper was involved.
 When you don’t read them they look very much alike and you can’t really form an impression of the individual style.
-However now that we’ve made our acquaintance with the National Enquirer we have some idea about it.
+And now that we’ve made our acquaintance with the National Enquirer we have some idea about it.

-I wonder why the National Enquirer investigators did not approach the author of the heterosexual letter about Michael.
-Probably they did and found the truth too boring to report.
-In this case they missed the opportunity of a life-time – Michael Jackson’s real life was no less sensational than that fictional Scott Thorson thing, with the only difference that the real sensations of Michael’s love life were true.
+I wonder why the National Enquirer investigators did not approach the author of that letter about Michael.
+Or they probably did and found the truth too boring to report.
+In this case they missed the opportunity of a lifetime – Michael Jackson’s real life was no less sensational than the fictional Scott Thorson story.

 THE MISSING ISSUES

-The back issues available now show only the cover of the issues.
-My curiosity naturally led me to look for the cover of the issue published around April 15, 2004, when Scott Thorson’s story broke out.
-However over here a big surprise was awaiting me.
+The back issues available to us show only the cover of the issues.
+Driven by curiosity I naturally looked for the cover of the issue published around April 15, 2004, when Scott Thorson’s story broke out.
+However here a big surprise was awaiting me.

 It turned out that the National Enquirer provides copies for all periods in the 80s, 90s, 2000s until today except the copies for the period of January-May 2004.